Cycle 53

 This is also the first time that students read letters in the serif font that are different from the sounds that they just reviewed in the special orthography earlier in the task.
 In this case, the last two sounds that they review in the specialized orthography are /ā/ and /ō/, but the last two letters that they review in the serif font are f and i.

 This task returns to students saying a word slowly after you say it only the fast way.
-The words in these Slow Game tasks will continue to develop in complexity for the next 17 cycles.
+The words in these Slow Game tasks will continue to develop in complexity for the next seventeen cycles.

-Remember, you can encourage students to count sounds on their fingers as they say a word slowly (but you don’t have to correct students for not counting sounds if they say the word slowly correctly), and, in this type of task, students are allowed to (but aren’t required to) pause between the sounds.
+You can encourage students to count sounds on their fingers as they say a word slowly (but you don’t have to correct students for not counting sounds if they say the word slowly correctly), and, in this type of task, students are allowed to (but aren’t required to) pause between the sounds.

 If, instead, a student voices the final /th/ when they read with the fast way, just say it back to them with the unvoiced /th/, “Yes, with,” followed by the example sentence.
 They will gradually come to associate both variations with this letter combination.